Kindergarten through 6th grade.

 The Great Lessons provide an overview of the formation of the Cosmos and everything it contains.
 Further lessons on the beginning of life, the history of humans, and the discoveries of language and mathematics help students to learn about scientific classification of plants and animals, language, and math to better understand their world.
 Dr. Montessori viewed cosmic lessons as the unfolding of the mysteries of life and the foundation for unlimited learning activities.

 Our elementary curriculum allows inquisitive students to build on reading, writing, and math skills for in-depth and integrated studies of Math, Language Arts, Science, History, Geometry, and Performance Arts.
 It is designed to strike the child's imagination in order to have him or her become fully engaged in learning.
 The curriculum presents the big picture to the child first, then details.
 Cultural Studies are the center of the curriculum, with an emphasis on Science, History and Mathematics.

 The Language Arts section of the classroom is rich with studies in reading, writing fiction and non-fiction, journaling, and spelling.

-Students come together as a class for a writing workshop twice a week, where they learn to brainstorm writing ideas, outline their stories, write, edit, and revise their work.
+Students come together as a class for a writing workshop where they learn to brainstorm writing ideas, outline their stories, write, edit, and revise their work.
 They are invited to present their finished product to the classroom and add it to a class writing workshop binder for others to enjoy reading.

 Reading activities include SRA Reading Laboratory and SRA Science Laboratory.
 Students enjoy lessons in word studies which include compound words, synonyms, antonyms, homonyms, alphabetizing, and word origins; and lessons on grammar that include origins and usage of the parts of speech.